thibalte/Presto/README.md

 Presto
 ======

-Presto is a simple open-source rolling plotter
+Presto is a simple open-source rolling plotter.